cmarincia/ketansingh.me/content/posts/llvm.md

 # What is BrainFuck?

 Brainfuck is a programming language which just has 8 instructions.
-A brainfuck program contains these 8 characters and optionally extra characters which is usually ignored as comments.
-The instrunctions are executed one by one starting from the first instruction in the command till the end.
+A brainfuck program contains these 8 characters and optionally extra characters which are usually ignored as comments.
+The instructions are executed one by one starting from the first instruction in the command till the end.

 The model has a one-dimensional array of 30,000 cells initialized to 0, a data pointer which points as index in this array of cell, instruction pointer, an io stream to read input and write output.